 - They don’t want to look back on their lives and feel they have wasted their opportunities.

 I really want you to enjoy your first year, but don’t waste it.
-Everything in moderation as they say and you will stand a good chance of having a great time, and graduating with a reasonable degree.
+Everything in moderation as they say and you will stand a good chance of having a great time, and graduating with a reasonable degree that you will smile at when you see hanging from diploma frames on the wall.
 You will also have a much brighter future ahead of you.

 The Voice Of Experience

-If there is someone in your life that you are concerned about, please share this letter with them.
+If there is someone in your life that has entered university and that you are concerned about, please share this letter with them.
+This letter can help so many if given the chance, after all.